How to use Hotels.com as your back-up hotel rewards scheme

 The problem is that very few brands have hotels everywhere you might want to travel.
 This issue's particularly pronounced in Australia, which has far fewer hotels from major US chains like Hilton, Marriott and IHG in our capital cities.

-Even then, I often run into locations where there's no Accor property, or where the pricing is so high that it's not worth it.
+Even then, I often run into locations where there's no Accor property, especially in regional Australia, or where the pricing is so high that it's not worth it.
 And that's where booking through Hotels.com can make sense.

 While there are plenty of sites that offer similar booking services, the feature that makes Hotels.com attractive to points hunters like me is that it offers a bonus Rewards night after you've booked 10 nights through the service.